dhiller/dhiller.github.io/index.md

 Previously I've worked with Java, Jenkins, AWS, RDBMS and other things, see my [history](/history.html) for more.

-I strive to create software that is useful for people so they can do stuff that matters.
+I transform ☕ into useful stuff for others.

 I focus heavily on automation to avoid tedious repeatable tasks.
 I firmly believe that it's the purpose of my profession to automate all the things so everyone can benefit from it.
 This very much manifests in how I work.